-Monitoring is another basic responsibility of the database administrator and should be performed on a daily basis.
-Cloud monitoring tools scan for problems which can block or restrict organizations from delivering services to their customers.
+Monitoring is another basic responsibility that the database administrator should perform on a daily basis.
+Cloud monitoring tools scan for problems that can block or restrict organizations from delivering services to their customers.
 Fortunately, the major cloud providers offer monitoring.
 For example, Amazon Web Services has a built-in monitoring service that monitors any kind of AWS asset.
-Typically, cloud monitoring is performed using tools that supervise the applications, servers, and resources.
+Typically, you can perform cloud monitoring using tools that supervise the applications, servers, and resources.
 These tools normally come from two sources:

 - In-house tools from the cloud provider: This is a simple option because the tools are part of the service.
 There is no installation, and integration is seamless.